-With a bit of a re-think, several smaller vases and some floristry hacks, here’s how you can style your house with flowers for just $30, across 4-5 rooms!
+With a bit of a re-think, some smaller vases and floristry hacks, here’s how you can style your house with flowers for around $30, across 4-5 rooms!

 Flowers on a budget

 Buy two bunches – one of your favourite (in-season!!) blooms and another of greenery (foliage) with lots of smaller branches coming off the main stem.

 Check the ends – are they in good condition – fresh and firm.
 You don’t want stems that are starting to look slimy or really dried up.

 Check the flowers – are they fresh and firm or a bit droopy?
 Do they look like the petals might drop off at any moment – too old.